-For all those Aucklanders looking for things to do, or traveller’s with time on their hands, there’s plenty here at the Auckland Airport so bring the kids and I’ll see you at my local soon.
+For all those Aucklanders/visitors looking for things to do, or traveller’s with time on their hands, there’s plenty here when you visit Auckland Airport so bring the kids and I’ll see you at my local soon.

 Here is my list for top 20 things to see and do at the Auckland Airport / Mangere area in no particular order.
 Being a mother, these are also great for the family.

 Villa Maria Cafe and Cellar is open most days for lunch.
 They offer wine tasting and delicious platters which you just have to try.

 They also offer a sandpit and climbing wall for kids to enjoy while you enjoy your meal outdoors.
 There is also a pond on the grounds and plenty of grass area and vineyards to view.

 Just to add to that fantastic description they also do a few concerts a year.